 Is surround sound good for gaming?

+Yes, it most definitely is.
 It’s certainly not mandatory, but a lot of games are made with surround sound in mind.
 In addition to giving you a competitive advantage online, surround sound can definitely make you feel more immersed in gaming.

 Do gaming monitors have sound?

+Most gaming monitors have sound.
 However, if you’re serious about gaming you should really look at getting external speakers.
 Even the best monitor-based ones cannot really compare with most entry-level dedicated computer speaker systems, and the best computer speakers under 100 bucks thrash them in the performance department.

 Are USB speakers good?

+USB speakers are just as good as speakers with regular connection.
 Having a USB connection has become the standard for PC speakers and audio interface connections these days.
 While some audiophiles still prefer analogue connections, even high-end speakers from the likes of Klipsch and Audioengine happily project fantastic soundscapes through a digital USB connection.

 Do I need a subwoofer?

+If you want a full and thick sound, subwoofers are the way to go.
 A good subwoofer doesn’t just provide a more powerful and articulate bass response, but you can really feel that sub bass thump in your gut, which is a fantastic feeling when gaming.

 Are soundbars good for gaming?

+Some soundbars are excellent for gaming, but not all of them.
 To be perfectly honest, the best PC gaming speakers are never going to be soundbars.
 That said, models such as Sound BlasterX Katana show us that a well-designed soundbar can almost match the quality of a dedicated 5.1 surround system, while taking up far less space.
 You’d be surprised at how good the best systems are, so if you’re looking for a fairly potent and portable alternative that saves on desk space, soundbars are definitely a great option for gaming.